answerdigital/oxford-omop-data-mapper/readme.md

 ## Condition Occurrence

 Cds condition occurrences have a unique key `DiagnosisId`.
 Records are added if they do not exist already.
 No merging logic is required.

+## Death

+Merging logic is not needed.
+If a patient deaths are recorded when no such record already exists.